Welcome to a chapter of the e-book DisasterInvestigation.

 James Quintiere, Ph.D., former Chief of the Fire Science Division of the National Institute of Standards and Technology (NIST)

 1.48 Proven untrue Testimonies by Estonian Crewmembers.
-Treu, Sillaste and Kadak lie to the JAIC about their Escape ... and everything else!
+Treu, Sillaste and Kadak lied to the JAIC about their Escape ... and everything else!
 The missing timeline!

-First a short recapitulation of the accident and the timeline of JAIC.
+First a short recapitulation of the accident and the timeline of JAIC (the official sequence of events!).

 According to the Final Report (5) the 'accident' - the heeling - occurred at 01.15 hrs - caused by